 4. Customer Support

 Telephone support?
 Live chat?
 Email?
 Support Ticket?
 Do they have business hours?
-I do not favor hosts that have business hours.
-Nothing is more of a hassle than contacting them for help on Friday and having to wait 2 days to get your issue resolved.
+I do not favor hosts that have business hours for technical support.
+However it is common and absolutely acceptable for other departments like billing to only be available during regular business hours.
+Nothing is more of a hassle than contacting support for help on Friday and having to wait 2 days to get your issue resolved.
 MochaHost and WebHost4Life get lots of negative feedback on support.
 How long does it take for them to respond to inquiries?
 Do they have how-tos and a portal of information?

-There needs to be various ways to get ahold of them!
+There needs to be various ways to get a hold of them!
 Some webmasters prefer “live chat”.
-Others will prefer to call them on the phone or fill out a support ticket.
-There are going to be times when you’re going to have to get ahold of them.
-It should never be a hassled getting ahold of customer support.
+Others will prefer to call them on the phone or to fill out a support ticket.
+Having a support ticket system is a must for me.
+There are going to be times when you’re going to have to get a hold of them.
+It should never be a hassled getting a hold of customer support.

 If your website is always down people can’t view your website.
-You don’t like paying for services that you don’t use do you?
+You don’t like paying for services that don’t work or that you don’t use do you?
 There are a lot of services that can monitor your website’s uptime.
-99.5% uptime is great.
-Under 99% isn’t.
+99.9% uptime is good.
+Under 99.9% isn’t.
 But, uptime is one aspect of a host that will drive you mad.
 I have tested HostNine and learned first hand that uptime was an issue.

-Two hosts that I have tried are RoseHosting and InMotion Hosting.
-Uptime is very solid with both of those hosts.
-Also, a lot of hosts have a TOS where they will credit your account if uptime falls below 99.9%.
+Three hosts that I have used where uptime hasn’t been an issue are A2 Hosting, RoseHosting and InMotion Hosting.
+Uptime is very solid with these hosts.
+Also, a lot of hosts have a SLA/TOS where they will credit your account if uptime falls below 99.9%.

 6. Upgrades/ Plans

 Site Migration Fees?
 Did you know BlueHost actually charges you $149 to migrate to them?
 Can you change your DNS to another service?
 Is there a fee for this?
 Do they offer shared, VPS, reseller, cloud, and dedicated plans?
 Is there an upgrade charge?
 Make sure you read their TOS.
-LiquidWeb, and Turnkey Internet, and Codero make it very easy to upgrade and downgrade your plans.
+LiquidWeb and Turnkey Internet make it very easy to upgrade and downgrade your web hosting plans.

 7. Server Speeds / Limit Clients

-Not all hosts have the same performance.
+Not all web hosts have the same performance.
 For instance, sites hosted on A2 Hosting load quicker than sites hosted on Web.com.
 Are they using the latest hardware?
 Do their servers respond quickly?
 Do they jam pack their servers with tons of clients?
-Is there a limit to per server?
+Is there a limit to the number of accounts per server?
 InterServer limits their clients on their servers.
 Are they using SSD hard drives?
 There are lots of benefits to using SSD hosting.

 Two sites I like to use to test servers speed are:

-Watch out for hosts that use the whole unlimited bandwidth sales pitch.
+Watch out for web hosts that use the whole unlimited bandwidth sales pitch.
 Also, a lot of hosts limit the number of inodes you can use on their servers.
-What happens all the time is webmasters get their web hosting suspended for using too many resources.
+Be aware of the limitations on your web hosting account or you could get suspended for using too many resources.

 9. Price Tag

-Is their price tag on par with other hosts?
+Is their price tag on par with other web hosts?
 How is their billing structured?
 Monthly, Quarterly, or Annually?
-Dot5Hosting and Globat require you pay your bill annually.
+Dot5Hosting and Globat don’t allow for paying monthly or quarterly and require you pay your bill annually.
 Having to pay $100+ at once might be too much for some.

 10. Money-Back Guarantee